2020 Miami Dolphins season: Week 17: at Buffalo Bills

-After the embarrassing blowout loss, the Dolphins failed to win 11 games in a season for the 12th consecutive year, when the 2008 Miami Dolphins won 11 games.
+After the blowout loss, the Dolphins failed to win 11 games in a season for the 12th consecutive year, when the 2008 Miami Dolphins won 11 games.
 The Dolphins were eliminated from playoff contention with wins by the Indianapolis Colts, Cleveland Browns, and Baltimore Ravens the same day.
 The Dolphins had also failed to become the first team since the 1999 Washington Redskins to clinch both a playoff berth and a top-3 pick in the upcoming draft, which is the first-round pick they acquired from trading Laremy Tunsil and Kenny Stills to the Houston Texans the season prior.
 With the loss, the Dolphins finished the 2020 season at 10–6.